 - these skis almost always feature fish scale-grip bases and can be equipped with removable skins for additional grip while climbing steeper slopes because backcountry terrain can range from flat to hilly

 - while natural athletes may pick up the techniques of classic and skate skiing by emulating experienced skiers and practicing by trial and error, all beginners will benefit from lessons from an experienced instructor to shorten the learning curve and develop good technique

 - as a first-timer, you’ll also likely want to rent cross-country ski gear before investing in your own equipment

-Best beginner-friendly cross-country ski trails in Ontario
+Beginner-friendly cross-country ski trails in Northern and Central Ontario

 Walden Cross Country, Sudbury

 Walden Cross Country not only maintains some of Sudbury’s finest Nordic ski trails, but the club also offers expert instruction for beginners, including children and adults, with custom packages for individuals, couples and groups.

 Walden offers 23 kilometres of groomed classic and skate ski trails from its headquarters on Highway 55 in Naughton, just west of downtown Sudbury.